 What type of roof is the strongest against high wind storms?

 Both fiberglass shingles and clay shingles can be a strong choice when looking for a roof that can handle high winds.
-When installed properly, several options can be rated at 150 miles an hour.
-However, these options can have drawbacks: Clay shingles, for example, can be damaged in the winds or they can break off during high winds and become dangerous projectiles.
+When installed properly, several options are rated at 150 miles an hour.
+However, these options can have drawbacks.
+For examples, winds can damage clay shingles, or they can break off during high winds and become dangerous projectiles.

-For overall durability, metal roofing is probably the best roofing material to consistently sustain high winds for the duration of the life of the roof.
+For overall durability, metal roofing is one of the best roofing materials to consistently sustain high winds for the duration of the life of the roof.
 Metal roofing has less seams and overlaps than other roof options.
 In addition, it has fewer places for wind and water to get underneath the roof, making it a great option for high-wind or tornado prone areas.
 Most metal roofs are rated at 150 miles per hour.

 For wind protection, you want a hip roof that has four slopes, pitched ideally at about 30 degrees.
-The idea is that more slopes will handle high winds better, so anything more than a two-slope gable roof will be more resistant to wind damage.
+More slopes will handle high winds better.
+Therefore, anything more than a two-slope gable roof will be extra resistant to high wind damage.

 How is your roof holding up to high wind storms?

 Have spring storms battered your tired roof?
-Are you concerned you might have loose shingles or need repairs because of damage from high winds?
+Are you concerned you might have loose shingles or need repairs due to high wind damage?
 Call Turner Roofing, and we’ll come out and take a look.
-As always, we’ll give you a free inspection to let you know if springs storm have caused permanent damage.
-Call us at 918-258-2585.
+As always, we’ll give you a free inspection and estimate to let you know if these storms caused permanent damage.

-Want your roof to weather the storm?
-Check out this blog about how to prep your roof for storm season.
+Is your roof ready to weather the storm?
+Check out these tips on how to prepare your roof for storm season.